The-Poolz/poolz.finance.csharp.contracts/README.md

 # Contract Code Generator

-This repository contains a GitHub Actions workflow that automatically generates C# code files from an ABI file obtained from an API, using the Nethereum.Generator.Console tool.
+This repository contains a GitHub Actions workflow that automatically generates C# code files from an ABI file obtained from an API, using the [NethereumGenerator.ExtendedConsole](https://github.com/ArdenHide/NethereumGenerator) tool.

 ## Workflow Overview